Ceph

 The procedure to migrate the OSDs requires raw devices or partitions be available as mentioned in the Ceph Prerequisites.
 After you have available storage devices available in your cluster, do the following:

-1. Configure OSDs on the new devices using the Storage selection settings.
-If you have specified useAllDevices: true, you may need to restart the operator in order to trigger creation of new OSDs on new devices.
+, you may need to restart the operator in order to trigger creation of new OSDs on new devices. - Follow the OSD Removal Guide to remove the legacy OSDs.

-• Before removing each OSD, ensure the PGs are all active+clean before continuing with the next OSD to ensure your data is safe.
+before continuing with the next OSD to ensure your data is safe.

 If you need to re-use your devices and add OSDs to the same devices, you’ll need to zap a device before creating a new OSD on the same device.
 For steps on zapping the device see the Rook cleanup instructions.